arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 Step 5: Apply Hough line

+My pipeline allows two different line drawing options at this stage:

+i) Draw lines according to the lane markers - short, long, single, or multiple

+This path execute the original algorithm of the draw_lines() function, no additional change required

+ii) Draw a single line on the left and right lanes

 SFirst, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...